-France, one of the countries hit hardest by the outbreak, saw its daily death toll dip to 83, providing a cause for optimism.
+France, one of the countries hit hardest by the outbreak, saw its daily death toll dip to 83 — cause for optimism.

-A closely watched survey by IHS Markit indicated the eurozone economy has now “likely bottomed out”, sparking hope that a recovery is to follow.
+A closely watched survey by IHS Markit indicated that the eurozone economy has now “likely bottomed out” as a result of the lockdowns, sparking hope that a recovery is to follow.

 – ‘It doesn’t stop’ –

-Brazil — now home to the third-highest number of cases in the world after the US and Russia — has recorded more than 20,000 deaths and hit a record 24-hour toll of 1,188.
+Brazil — now home to the third-highest number of cases in the world after the US and Russia — has now recorded more than 20,000 deaths, and hit a new record 24-hour toll of 1,188.

-Grave diggers at a cemetery outside Sao Paulo are scrambling to keep up.
+Grave diggers at the region’s biggest cemetery, located outside Sao Paulo, are scrambling to keep up.

 “We’ve been working 12-hour days, burying them one after the other.
 It doesn’t stop,” said one worker at Vila Formosa, wearing a white protective suit, mask and face shield.